locozoko/azure_to_zia/README.md

 - zscaler_firewall_rules.json

-Support
+## Support

-For any issues or questions, contact Zoltan Kovacs at zkovacs@zscaler.com.
+For any issues or questions, contact Zoltan at zkovacs@zscaler.com.
+This script is a best-effort basis and not officially supported by Zscaler.

 This documentation should help customers understand, configure, and run the script effectively.